Blog

 Grid Builder Zones: Normal, Hover and Empty Additional

-Transition zone control offers 14 different transition effects which in combination with zone styling options allows building unlimited number of unique grid item templates.
-The Preview of Grid Builder will allow you quickly check on how these transitions look like in a real life allowing you to quickly play around with different transition effects.
+Transition zone control offers 14 different transition effects which in combination with zone styling options allows building an unlimited number of unique grid item templates.
+The Preview of Grid Builder will allow you quickly check on how these transitions look like in real-life and quickly play around with different transition effects.

 Grid Builder Transition Controls for Normal and Hover zones

-Additional zone is an optional zone which can be placed on the left, right, top or bottom side of Normal zone and is used to display information and content elements which are not affected by transitions.
-In order to keep things simple it is important to take into account that you can use one Additional zone at the time which is fully enough.
+The additional zone is an optional zone that can be placed on the left, right, top, or bottom side of the Normal zone and is used to display information and content elements that are not affected by transitions.
+In order to keep things simple it is important to take into account that you can use one Additional zone at a time which is fully enough.

-In order to keep parallels with WPBakery Page Builder Backend editor you should treat zones like an independent rows or sections as they are offering same style Design Options to operate with their backgrounds, borders and other properties.
-Even more – the whole grid item template has it’s own Design Options properties available under Settings menu allowing you quickly adjust background options, paddings and margins for your grid item template.
+In order to keep parallels with the WPBakery Page Builder Backend editor you should treat zones like independent rows or sections as they are offering the same style Design Options to operate with their backgrounds, borders, and other properties.
+Even more – the whole grid item template has its own Design Options properties available under the Settings menu allowing you quickly adjust background options, padding, and margins for your grid item template.

 Post Grid vs Masonry Post Grid